Introduction to tasks

 Because task runs are decoupled from a user, the query history for task runs are associated with the system service.
 As such, there are no user credentials for this service, and no individual can assume its identity.
 Activity for the system service is limited to your account.
 The same encryption protections and other security protocols are built into this service as are enforced for other operations.

-To support creating and managing tasks, Snowflake provides the following set of special DDL commands:
+To support creating and managing tasks, Snowflake provides the following set of special DDL operations:

 In addition, providers can view, grant, or revoke access to the necessary database objects for ELT using the following standard access control DDL:

-To support retrieving information about tasks, Snowflake provides the following set of SQL functions:
+To support retrieving information about tasks, Snowflake provides the following set of functions: